The (1+3)-dimensional 'quantum principle of relativity' is Einstein's principle of relativity: The -dimensional limit

 In summary, we see that, using {\it only} the expressions on the right-hand sides of the canonical Lorentz transformations (\ref{Lorentz_boost}), in the construction of superluminal boost operators -- as in the definitions of DE's superboosts (\ref{superboost}) -- the only sensible generalisations of the matrix $B^{\mu}{}_{\nu}(V \rightarrow \infty)$ (\ref{B(V)_matrix*}) are the 6 possibilities that leave the $(1+3)$-dimensional line element invariant, i.e., those corresponding to the 6 possible relabelings of the {\it canonical} Lorentz boosts, discussed in Sec. \ref{Sec.2}.
 The solution to this problem, we have suggested elsewhere \cite{Lake:2024}, is to look beyond reorderings and relabelings of the canonical transformations, in order to construct a map between time-like and space-like hypersurfaces.
 The former define the paths of objects moving subluminally, with respect to a given observer, while the latter define the paths of objects in superluminal motion.
-In $(1+1)$ dimensions both surfaces are simple hyperbolae, but, in $(1+3)$ dimensions, they correspond, instead, to hyperbolic sections of $1$-sheet and $2$-sheet hyperboloids, respectively.
-By defining a map between $2$-sheet hyperboloids within the light cone, and $1$-sheet hyperboloids without, it is possible to obtain a covariant definition of a superluminal boost operator, in ordinary Minkowski space, that reduces to Eqs. (\ref{superboost_2D}) in the $(1+1)$-dimensional limit, as required \cite{Lake:2024}.
+In $(1+1)$ dimensions both surfaces are simple hyperbolae, but, in $(1+3)$ dimensions, they correspond instead to hyperbolic sections of $1$-sheet and $2$-sheet hyperboloids, respectively.
+By defining a map between $2$-sheet hyperboloids within the light cone and $1$-sheet hyperboloids without, it is possible to obtain a covariant definition of a superluminal boost operator, in ordinary Minkowski space.
+The $(1+1)$-dimensional limit of these transformations yield expressions similar to Eqs. (\ref{superboost_2D}), but without the convention-dependent ambiguities associated with the factors of $\pm V/|V|$ \cite{Lake:2024}.